 Another early configuration is two-ply, which has a thick aluminum exterior with a stainless steel cooking surface.
 All-Clad discontinued its two-ply cookware (Master Chef and LTD), but Viking makes an excellent aluminum/stainless line that's worth a look if you don't care about induction compatibility.

 When All-Clad's patent on tri-ply clad cookware expired in the early 2000s, many other manufacturers entered the tri-ply cookware market.
 To stay ahead of their competition, All-Clad came up with new, multi-ply configurations.

-This is clad cookware with more than three plies, and it has become very popular in recent years.
-Multi-ply clad cookware can have up to seven plies, as with the now discontinued All-Clad D7 (discontinued but still available on Amazon) and Demeyere's Atlantis line, but most multi-ply cookware has 5 plies.
+This is clad cookware with more than three plies, and it has become popular in recent years.
+Multi-ply clad cookware can have up to seven plies, as with the now discontinued All-Clad D7 and Demeyere's Atlantis line.
+Most multi-ply cookware has 5 plies.

 5-ply cookware can have a number of different configurations.
-All-Clad D5 and Copper Core are both 5-ply, as are the newest All-Clad competitors Misen and Made In.
-(You can find out a bit more about these brands below.)
+All-Clad D5 and Copper Core are both 5-ply, as are All-Clad competitors Misen and Made In, all of which have different configuration (you can find out more about these brands below.)

 Is Multi-Ply Cookware Better than Tri-Ply Cookware?